nagars/minecraft_server/README.md

 ## Introduction
+This project was made post update 1.16 of minecraft.
 I setup 2 servers on my laptop.
 One is a Survival server and the other a creative one designed to handle up to 15 players each.
 My servers are designed to make a backup upon bootup of the laptop.
 This backup happens every bootup regardless of potential updates.
 I wanted to protect my world from corruption in case the laptop failed for any reason.

 Afterwards, they query minecraft's website to check for any updates.
 If an update is found, they create a backup and install the update automatically.
 This backup is done on the off chance that my world gets corrupted during the transition from an older version of minecraft to the latest.
 Once complete, the servers starts up.